On the nonexpansive operators based on arbitrary metric: A degenerate analysis: Abstract

 \section{Abstract}

-In this note, we study the nonexpansive properties equipped with arbitrary variable metric and explore the connections between firm nonexpansiveness, cocoerciveness and averagedness.
-A convergence rate analysis for the associated fixed-point iterations is presented by developing the global ergodic and non-ergodic iteration-complexity bounds in terms of metric distances.
-The obtained results are finally exemplified with the metric resolvent, which provides a unified framework for many existing first-order operator splitting algorithms.
+We in this paper study the nonexpansive operators equipped with arbitrary metric and investigate the connections between firm nonexpansiveness, cocoerciveness and averagedness.
+The convergence of the associated fixed-point iterations is discussed with particular focus on the case of degenerate metric, since the degeneracy is often encountered when reformulating many existing first-order operator splitting algorithms as a metric resolvent.
+This work paves a way for analyzing the generalized proximal point algorithm with a non-trivial relaxation step and degenerate metric.